Epivitae/RatioImagingAnalyzer/paper/paper.md

  - name: Center for Excellence in Brain Science and Intelligence Technology (Institute of Neuroscience), Chinese Academy of Sciences, 320 Yue Yang Road, Shanghai, 200031 P.R.China
    index: 1
 date: 27 December 2025
-bibliography: /paper/paper.bib
+bibliography: paper.bib
 ---

 # Summary

-Ratiometric fluorescence imaging is a fundamental technique in cell biology and neuroscience, widely used to quantify dynamic intracellular events such as calcium fluctuations, pH variations, or metabolite changes using genetically encoded biosensors or synthetic dyes [@Grynkiewicz:1985].
+Ratiometric fluorescence imaging is a fundamental technique in cell biology and neuroscience, widely used to quantify dynamic intracellular events such as metabolite fluctuations (e.g., tryptophan), pH variations, or FRET-based biosensing [@Tao:2023].
 By calculating the ratio of fluorescence intensities at two distinct channels, this method inherently corrects for artifacts caused by uneven illumination, varying indicator concentrations, and photobleaching.

 **Ratio Imaging Analyzer (RIA)** is an open-source, desktop-based graphical application designed to democratize the processing of ratiometric imaging data.
 It bridges the gap between raw microscope outputs and biological insights by providing an automated, "drag-and-drop" workflow.
 Researchers can perform dynamic background subtraction, apply intensity-based thresholding, and generate real-time time-course plots from interactive Regions of Interest (ROIs) without writing code.